-As part of Jersey Kayak Adventures (our parent company) we gained the Green Tourism Business Scheme (GTBS) Gold award.
-Only five tourism related businesses in the Channel Islands reached the Gold standard and we have joined an elite few outdoor activity companies in the UK which hold this level of award.
+As part of Jersey Kayak Adventures (our parent company), we gained the Green Tourism Business Scheme (GTBS) Gold award.
+Only five tourism-related businesses in the Channel Islands reached the Gold standard, and we have joined an elite few UK outdoor activity companies which hold this award.

-The Green Tourism Business Scheme is the most successful environmental accreditation scheme for tourism businesses of its type in the world, with approximately 2,500 members in the UK.
-Originally developed in 1997, the scheme assesses tourism businesses across of a range of measures (including energy, waste, water, purchasing, transport, communication etc.) and three levels of award are available depending on progress: Gold, Silver or Bronze.
+The Green Tourism Business Scheme is the most successful environmental accreditation scheme for tourism businesses worldwide, with approximately 2,500 members in the UK.
+Originally developed in 1997, the scheme assesses tourism businesses across a range of measures (including energy, waste, water, purchasing, transport, communication etc.), and three levels of award are available depending on progress: Gold, Silver or Bronze.

-For a small company like ours meeting the Green Tourism Business Gold standards may seem like yet another distraction from the daily task of running a business.
-In a recession some might argue that Eco credentials are considered less important by consumers.
+For a small company like ours meeting the Green Tourism Business Gold standards may seem like yet another distraction from running a business.
+In a recession, some might argue that Eco credentials are considered less important by consumers.

-Yet, when we looked at customer feedback we discovered that Green awards gave us a competitive edge.
-Customers reported that Eco awards are a positive factor and encouraged them to book a guided walking tour in Jersey or a guided sea kayak tour with us.
+Yet, when we looked at customer feedback, we discovered that Green awards gave us a competitive edge.
+Customers reported that Eco awards are a positive factor, encouraging them to book a guided walking tour in Jersey or a guided sea kayak tour with us.

 We were assessed on a range of environmental indicators and customer service.

 - Clients are offered discounts if they use public transport, cycle, or walk to launching points.

 - Staff and clients are encouraged to pick up discarded and old fishing gear.

 - We actively monitor the intertidal area off the southeast coast and keep the Environment section informed of developments and activities in the area.

 - Involvement in school Eco/Green days.